glastrading/LedgerMan/docs/core.md

 **Note - serialization:**

-Every financial object implemented by LedgerMan can be serialized to JSON by calling `.serialize()` on an object.
-To deserialize objects from strings, call `.deserialize(string)` on the class you want to be deserialized.
+LedgerMan uses [jcdb](https://github.com/finnmglas/jcdb) for serialization - every object implemented by LedgerMan can be encoded to JSON by calling `object.encode()`.
+To decode objects from JSON strings, call `class.decode(string)` on the class you want to be decode an object of.

 ## Money